This gift is a must for inquisitive budding (and not so budding) scientists!

 - Suitable for most currencies

-Any proper spy will find the need on occasion to pass secret information along to an ally securely.
-There are many techniques to do so – sometimes, they can be highly technical, such as an encrypted message, but other times they may need to be decidedly simple and low tech – hiding information just outside of plain sight can be very effective.
+Any proper spy will find the need to pass secret information along to an ally securely.
+There are many techniques to do so – sometimes, they can be highly technical, such as an encrypted message, but other times simply hiding information just outside of plain sight can be very effective.

-This UV scanner is the perfect gift for budding spies and is used in our Mysterious Microbes Workshop to help highlight them importance of hand-washing.
+This handheld ultraviolet light scanner is the perfect gift for budding spies and is used in our Mysterious Microbes Workshop to help highlight the importance of hand-washing.

-There are of everyday materials that fluoresce or glow when placed under a black light – a black light gives off highly energetic ultraviolet light.
-We can’t see this part of the spectrum, which is how ‘black’ lights go their name.
+There are lots of everyday materials that fluoresce or glow when placed under a black light – a black light gives off highly energetic ultraviolet light.
+We can’t see this part of the spectrum, which is how ‘black’ lights got their name.

-Fluorescent substances absorb the ultraviolet light and then re-emit it almost instantaneously.
+Fluorescent substances absorb the UV light and then re-emit it almost instantaneously.
 Some energy gets lost in the process, so the emitted light has a longer wavelength than the absorbed radiation, which makes this light visible and causes the material to appear to glow.
-Fluorescent molecules tend to have rigid structures and delocalized electrons.
+Fluorescent molecules tend to have rigid structures and delocalised electrons.